How to conduct FMEA in Automotive Industry supplying to OEM?

-In this machining process there are 4 failure modes identified.
-But failure mode ‘chamfer more’ due to tool setting not OK has highest RPN of 140.
-So there is need to take action first on cause of failure.
+In this machining process, there are 4 failure modes identified.
+But failure mode ‘chamfer more’ due to tool setting not OK has the highest RPN of 140.
+So there is a need to take action first on the cause of failure.

 FMEA cut of criteria :

 Check the rating of severity, occurrence & detection.